-Ergot is a type of fungus that can grow on grains such as rye and wheat.
-If a person eats the contaminated grains, it can result in ergot poisoning.
-The symptoms vary but can include dizziness, convulsions, psychosis, or gangrene.
+Ergot is a fungus that can grow on grains such as rye and wheat.
+Symptoms of ergot poisoning or ergotism vary but include dizziness, convulsions, and psychosis.

 In the past, midwives and doctors used ergot to induce childbirth.
 This was high risk and often caused harm to the parent or baby.

 Today, doctors still use medications that contain ergot compounds to treat severe migraine and prevent bleeding after birth.
 These medications are far safer but still carry risks.

 Some historians believe ergot poisoning played a role in several historical events, such as St. Anthony’s Fire and the Salem witch trials.